RobertTalbert/modernalgebra/course-documentation/mth350-w2021-syllabus.md

 ## What's MTH 350 all about?

+The algebra and arithmetic we learn in school are full of facts that students tend to accept without question.
+In MTH 350, we will **discover the real truths behind many of these**, and then try to see **how far we can bend the rules we discover before they break**.

 MTH 350 takes on two big questions in mathematics:

 1. **How do arithmetic and algebra actually work?** For example, you are probably aware that every positive integer can be factored into a product of prime numbers, like $20 = 2 \times 2 \times 5$.
 But do you know *why* this is true, for *all* positive integers?
 2. **Can the rules of arithmetic and algebra be extended to mathematical objects that aren't necessarily numbers?** For example, multiplication --- we multiply numbers together (and this is the basis of a lot of arithmetic) but we also multiply things like matrices together too.
 How much of our rules for multiplication work on matrices?
 Is multiplication commutative?
 Can you always divide?
 Can we "factor" a matrix into a product of "prime" matrices?
 Is there even a sensible definition of these concepts?

-The algebra and arithmetic we learn in school are full of facts that we tend to accept without question.
-In MTH 350, we will discov

 ; in MTH 350 we will discover the real truths behind many of these.